gosqasorg/home/README.md

 # Who We Help

 The GOSQAS asset provenance tracking system is independent and cooperative with regulatory bodies such as the FDA.
-For example, GOSQAS may be used by a distributor making regulated devices to implement some of it regulatory burdern with respect to market surveillance and recall.
+For example, GOSQAS may be used by a distributor making regulated devices to implement some of it regulatory burden with respect to market surveillance and recall.
 Although it can be used by a large manufacturer to internally track assets, its main goal is to empower rapid, distributed manufacture, perhaps in response to natural or man-made disasters.
 Such manufacturers may not have control of their ingoing or outgoing supply chain.
 An open, transparent system that makes it easy for them to document their work makes it more likely to have an impact.

 * Manufacturers get an easy opt-in way to make their devices more trustworthy by getting identifying keys and easily documenting manufacture and test.
-* Distributers have an easy way to maintain chain-of-custody and maintenance to increase trust for buyers.
+* Distributors have an easy way to maintain chain-of-custody and maintenance to increase trust for buyers.
 * Buyers get an easy way to check chain-of-custody to avoid counterfeits and understand quality transparently.